Bayesian Prompt Learning for Image-Language Model Generalization: Experiments and Results

-\textbf{Implementation details.} Our variational prompt tuning contains three sub-networks: an image encoder $f(\x)$, a text encoder $g(\txt)$, and a metanet $\pi_{\phi}$.
-The image encoder $f(\x)$ and text encoder $g(\txt)$ are a ViT-B/16 \citep{dosovitskiy2020image} and transformer \citep{vaswani2017attention}, which are initialized with CLIP's pre-trained weights and kept frozen during training, as in \citet{zhou2022learning, zhou2022conditional}.
-The metanet $\pi_{\phi}$ consists of two linear layers followed by ELU activation function as trunk and two linear heads on top to estimate the $\mu$ and $\Sigma$ of the residual distribution.
+\textbf{Implementation details.} Our conditional variational prompt learning contains three sub-networks: an image encoder $f(\x)$, a text encoder $g(\txt)$, and a posterior network $\pi_{\phi}$.
+The image encoder $f(\x)$ is a ViT-B/16 \cite{dosovitskiy2020image} and the text encoder $g(\txt)$ a transformer \cite{vaswani2017attention}, which are both initialized with CLIP's pre-trained weights and kept frozen during training, as in \cite{zhou2022learning, zhou2022conditional}.
+The posterior network $\pi_{\phi}$ consists of two linear layers followed by an ELU activation function as trunk and two linear heads on top to estimate the $\mu$ and $\Sigma$ of the residual distribution.
 For each task and dataset, we optimize the number of samples $K$ and epochs.
-Other hyper-parameters as well as the training pipeline in terms of few-shot task definitions are identical to \citet{zhou2022learning, zhou2022conditional} (see table~\ref{tab:shared_hparams} and~\ref{tab:dataset_hparams} in the appendix).
-Implementation code will be released.
+Other hyper-parameters as well as the training pipeline in terms of few-shot task definitions are identical to \cite{zhou2022learning, zhou2022conditional} (see Table 9 and 10 in the appendix).